-In many payphones, there is e power outlet secreted behind the Illuminated plastic panel above the phone.
-If you can remove the panel, p u can use this outlet to power a fan for an Inflatable or a PA system, or plug in the FM transmitter of a short-distance pirate radio station, which can be hidden behind the replaced panel.
+In many payphones, there is a power outlet secreted behind the illuminated plastic panel above the phone.
+If you can remove the panel, you can use this outlet to power a fan for an inflatable or a P.A. system, or plug in the FM transmitter of a short-distance pirate radio station, which can be hidden behind the replaced panel.